2120 CPI Authority for Investigating Reports of Abuse or Neglect

 If this information is known at intake, Statewide Intake (SWI) marks the report as sensitive and follows guidelines for processing sensitive intakes.

-If the employee’s involvement is not known until after the report has been stage progressed, the field is responsible for marking the case as sensitive and notifying the appropriate management chain.
+If the employee’s involvement is not known until after the report has been stage progressed, the field is responsible to mark the case as sensitive and notify the appropriate management chain.

-When a DFPS employee working in a program other than CPS and CPI is an alleged perpetrator, the chain of command for that program determines next steps.
+When a DFPS employee who works in a program other than CPS and CPI is an alleged perpetrator, the special investigator notifies the employee’s chain of command for that program.
+The special investigator keeps the chain of command updated as the investigation progresses.

-The DFPS employee communicates with the employee’s chain of command throughout the time on desk duty or administrative leave.
+The DFPS employee communicates with the employee’s chain of command during the investigation.

-An SSCC employee who is an alleged perpetrator in a CPI investigation is not permitted to work on DFPS matters during the investigation.
-The regional DFPS CBC contract administration manager notifies the SSCC about allegations and resolution.
+An SSCC employee, who is an alleged perpetrator in a CPI investigation, is not permitted to perform any work contracted through DFPS during the investigation.
+The regional DFPS Community-Based Care (CBC) contract administration manager notifies the SSCC about allegations and resolution.

 The SSCC follows its policy and procedures regarding employee action when notified of allegations against an SSCC employee.